Selling guide

 AI summary

-When selling your home, you'll choose between a sole agency agreement and a general agency agreement.
-A sole agreement gives one agency exclusive rights, providing a dedicated agent and simpler communication.
-The main drawback is potentially reaching fewer buyers.
+When selling your property, you'll choose between a sole agency or general agency agreement.
+A sole agency agreement gives one agency exclusive rights to sell your home, often resulting in a more dedicated agent and simpler communication.

 What is an agency agreement, and what should it contain?